fbpx

 Kathleen Hesketh

 Kathleen is a travel agent with Mickey World Travel, a platinum level Authorized Disney vacation planner, where she helps people discover the magic of a Disney vacation and other travel destinations.
-She is also the chief author and editor for Seconds to Go - a travel blog where she shares experiences from traveling the U.S. with her daughter, Ali.
+She is also the chief author and editor for Seconds to Go - a travel blog where she shares experiences from traveling the U.S. with her daughters.
+Kathleen has been a professional writer for more than a decade, helping businesses craft compelling content to advance organizational goals.

 Thanks for Joining Our Adventure